AveryMinkin724/MIROS.24/README.md

 # RTOS Architecture and Flow
 Thread Definition and Management
-Threads are defined using the OSThread structure, which includes:
+Threads are defined using the OSThread structure, which typically includes:

 - A pointer to the thread's stack.
-- The size of the stack.
+- The size of the stack (not yet implemented).
-- A function pointer to the thread's entry function.
+- A function pointer to the thread's entry function (not yet implemented).

 Threads are initialized and added to the OS_thread[] array, which holds pointers to all active threads.
 This array facilitates round-robin scheduling by maintaining the order of thread execution.